Beatriz Balzi

 Beatriz Balzi (Buenos Aires 1936–2001) was a renowned Argentinean pianist, professor and musicologist specialized in contemporary Latin-American music.

 Academic background

 Beatriz Balzi studied in the National Conservatory of Music and Scenic Arts Carlos López Buchardo, in Buenos Aires, Argentina, graduating in piano and Music Culture.
 She studied piano with Vicente Scaramuzza (also professor of Martha Argerich and Daniel Barenboim), musical composition with Alberto Ginastera and counterpoint with Pedro Sáenz.
-He completed her piano studies in Brazil under José Kliass and studied composition with Camargo Guarnieri.
+She completed her piano studies in Brazil under José Kliass and studied composition with Camargo Guarnieri.